 - Seedy Crackers – the nuttiness of these crackers brings in a lot of complementary flavors

-- Pepper Water Crackers – a little spice wakes up the taste buds for the tang of the goat cheese
+- Pepper Water Crackers – a little spice wakes up the taste buds for the tang recipe

 - Rice Crackers – great crispness and an excellent gluten free option

 If you try my recipe for Cranberry Goat Cheese Spread, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.